chaunceygardiner/weewx-loopdata/docs/how-it-works.md

 set is exactly what it would be for one report.

 Once the thread starts and the accumulators are built, LoopData never touches the database and never consults WeeWX's accumulators.
-Its only connection to the WeeWX main thread is that `NEW_LOOP_PACKET` is bound to queue each loop packet.
+Its connection to the WeeWX main thread is the queue: `NEW_LOOP_PACKET` is bound to queue each loop packet, and when weewxd stops — or rebuilds its engine after a driver error — the service queues a stop signal and waits for the thread to finish the packet in hand, so the thread removes its temp file on the way out rather than being killed mid-write.
+Should the thread ever die, its traceback is logged and packets are no longer queued to it; the file simply stops updating, and the log says so once.

 ## Only what you ask for